alexpolt/alexpolt.github.io/src/type-loophole.md

   You can see it in action online at [tio.run][e0], [Coliru][e1], [Ideone][e2], [Rextester][e3].

   I have not so far examined if that's in violation of the Standard.
 So, C++ Standard gurus are really welcome.
-The first to respond was [Simon Brand][sim] who pointed a to defect report [2118][].
+The first to respond was [Simon Brand][sim] who pointed a to a defect report [2118][].

   If you're not comfortable with reading the source code then some nice guy (render787) on Reddit